opctl/opctl/website/docs/reference/opspec/types/array.md

 ### Initialization
 Array typed values can be constructed from a literal or templated array.

-A templated array is an array which includes one or more value reference.
+A templated array is an array which includes one or more [variable-reference [string]](../op-directory/op/variable-reference.md).
 At runtime, each reference gets evaluated and replaced with it's corresponding value.

 #### Initialization Example (literal)